 Posts and News Items

-We won’t be getting into these much in the introductory class.
+We won’t be getting into these much in the introductory class, since this is not a common part of most academic department sites.
 Search the PDC site for WordPress classes for information on more advanced classes.

 The Media Library is the repository for anything that you might attach to a Page, Post or News Item like pictures, PDFs, or Office documents.
 There is more detail on Media on the Media Management page.

 This is a special section for a set of links that you might want to use repeatedly in your site.
+Usually these would be added to your site using a widget.
 However, the method for using this special set of links is beyond the scope of this class.
 Search the PDC site for WordPress classes to see if we have an intermediate or advanced class on the schedule.

 If comments are allowed on the site, this is where you go to manage them.
 (Most academic websites will have comments turned off, unless they are hosting a blog.)
-This is beyond the scope of the introductory class.
+Since the need for comments on academic department sites will be rare, this is beyond the scope of the introductory class.